US routs Australia 97-78, to play for more basketball gold

 For 1 ½ quarters, it looked like they’d get a chance.

-They dropped the Americans into a double-digit deficit for the second straight game, outplaying the world’s No. 1-ranked team and looking capable of forcing the U.S. to settle for anything other than Olympic gold for the first time since the Americans stumbled home with bronze in 2004.
+They dropped the Americans into their second double-digit deficit in two games, outplaying the world’s No. 1-ranked team and looking capable of forcing the U.S. to settle for anything other than Olympic gold for the first time since the Americans stumbled home with bronze in 2004.

-But the U.S. recovered and romped, improving to 9-0 against Australia at the Olympics.
+But the U.S. recovered and romped after halftime, improving to 9-0 against Australia at the Olympics.

-“They hit us with a nice punch,” Durant said.
-“We knew that team was going to get us down early and see how we’d respond.”
+“In the locker room, it basically was, ‘How bad do you want it?’
+And we came out with the same intent we had in the first half,” Australia’s Nic Kay said.
+“We didn’t do it at the level we needed to.
+It’s unfortunate.”

 The minutes before the first semifinal were another unusual scene in these most unusual Olympics, where the public address announcer pleaded multiple times for players to clear the court while Durant and Mills were warming up so a robot that entertains the almost-nonexistent audience could perform his shooting routine before the game.